BohdanKuzik/agent-account/README.md

 ### Features

-* Authentication functionality for Worker/User
+* Authentication functionality for Agent/User
-* Managing tasks and projects from the presented interface
+* Managing transfers and players from the presented interface
-* Following tasks deadlines and assignees
+* Creating, deleting and editing different data
-* Filtering and searching
+* Searching players in app
 * Admin panel for advanced DB management

 ## Demo